THUDM/LongCite/README.md

 for split, split_dataset in dataset.items():
     split_dataset.to_json("train/LongCite-45k.jsonl")
 ```
 You can mix it with general SFT data such as [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/tree/main/HTML_cleaned_raw_dataset).
 We adopt [Metragon-LM](https://github.com/NVIDIA/Megatron-LM) for model training.
-For more lightweight training, you can adopt the code and environment from [LongAlign](https://github.com/THUDM/LongAlign), which can support a max training sequence length of 32k tokens for GLM-4-9B and Llama-3.1-8B.
+For a more lightweight implementation, you may adopt the code and environment from [LongAlign](https://github.com/THUDM/LongAlign), which can support a max training sequence length of 32k tokens for GLM-4-9B and Llama-3.1-8B.

 <a name="evaluation"></a>
 ## 📊 Evaluation